-When box elder bugs build up to large populations and invade a home they are usually pests only by their presence, although their piercing-sucking mouthparts can sometimes puncture skin, causing slight irritation.
+When box elder bugs build up to large populations and invade a home they are usually pests only by their presence, although their piercing-sucking mouthparts can sometimes puncture the skin, causing slight irritation.
 Sometimes, they leave fecal material that may stain resting sites such as curtains.
 They may be seen to gather around the foundations, bases of trees, along foundational walls and fence rows during the fall months.

 Adult box elder bugs will enter structures into the fall, seeking winter shelter.